Density not realizable as the Jacobian determinant of a bilipschitz map: Introduction

-\paragraph{On differences between the Burago--Kleiner and the McMullen constructions. } The Burago--Kleiner construction provides a continuous nonrealizable function, while McMullen's construction sketched above apparently yields only a~measurable one.
+\paragraph{On differences between the Burago--Kleiner and McMullen's constructions.} The Burago--Kleiner construction provides a continuous nonrealizable function, while McMullen's construction sketched above apparently yields only a~measurable one.
 For explaining the difference, we first describe some of the features of the Burago--Kleiner construction.

 They again work in the unit square $S$.
-First, for every $L>1$ and $c>0$, they construct a~measurable function $\rho_{L,c}\colon S\rightarrow [1,1+c]$ such that there is~no~$L$-bilipschitz homeomorphism~$\varphi\colon S\rightarrow\Realsq$ with~$\jac(\varphi)=\rho_{L,c}$ a.e.
+First, for every $L>1$ and $c>0$, they construct a~measurable function $\rho_{L,c}\colon S\rightarrow [1,1+c]$ such that there is no $L$-bilipschitz homeomorphism $\varphi\colon S\rightarrow\R^2$ with $\jac(\varphi)=\rho_{L,c}$ a.e.
 The precise construction of $\rho_{L,c}$, which can be found in \cite{BK1}, is not important for us at the moment.